-Can the Administrative Fellowship be used as a residency placement in order to complete my master’s degree?
+Can the Administrative Fellowship Program be used as a residency placement in order to complete my master’s degree?

 No. The fellowship is a post-graduate position, and prospective fellows must have completed the requirements for their degree before beginning their first rotation.

 I am interested in applying to more than one region.
 What is the process for this?

 To apply to both Northern California and Southern California, be sure to select both regions on the application.
 You are only required to submit a single application, even if you are applying to both regions.
 You will be required to rank your preference of region on the application.
 The regions will use this information if you advance to the final round.
-Onsite interviews are granted to only one region.
+Final round interviews are granted to only one region.

 Does the Administrative Fellowship Program sponsor work visas?

 No. We are unable to sponsor visas at this time.
-Applicants to the fellowship program must be either a citizen of the United States or be legally authorized to work in the United States.
+Applicants to the program must be either a citizen of the United States or be legally authorized to work in the United States.

 Is it necessary to have prior Kaiser Permanente work experience?